Agoric/documentation/main/REPL/timerServices.md

-Remove the specified handler from all scheduled wakeups, whether created by `setWakeup()` or `repeater.schedule()`, effectively canceling the wakeups using that handler. **tyg todo: Is this last correct?**
+Remove the specified handler from all scheduled wakeups, whether created by `setWakeup()` or `repeater.schedule()`, effectively canceling the wakeups using that handler.

 Returns a list of `Integer` times when the cancelled wakeup calls were scheduled to happen.